Bitcoin Price Tumbles Sharply Below $5,000 Mark

-Bitcoin’s price tumbled below the $5,000 level for the first time in the past 13 months as the crypto market crash intensified after some stable trading during the weekends.
+Bitcoin price tumbles sharply as it fell below the $5,000 level for the first time in 13 months.
+The crypto market crash intensified after some stable trading during the weekends.
 The largest coin was seen trading around $4,600 on Tuesday, losing 24% of its value in the past seven days alone.

-After experiencing stable and steady price movement from September to mid-October, crypto markets plummeted at a massive pace over the last seven days.
-Though the market hasn’t experienced any fundamental change, the selloff was prompted by specific events related to Bitcoin Cash and the SEC.
+Crypto markets saw stable and steady prices from September to mid-October.
+However, in the last seven days, they plummeted sharply.
+The market itself did not have any major fundamental changes.
+Instead, the selloff was triggered by specific events involving Bitcoin Cash and the SEC.

 Downtrend Could Extend